KR801/open-source-cs/README.md

 # Masters

-The classes listed belows are extras for more specialty fields.
+The classes listed belows are extras for specialty fields.

 ## C++